kdzwinel/progress-bar-animation/README.md

-# Making Doughnut Progress Bar :doughnut:
+# Making a Doughnut Progress Bar :doughnut:

 ## Design
 I was working on a new user profile component for my company.
 One of its elements is a combination of an avatar and a progress bar.
 First design that I got from our graphic design team looked like this: